 1. Less components mean shorter conversion times

-Self-acting control valves are operated by the medium.
-They do neither need any external power connection nor an actuator („motor“).
+Self-acting control valves are operated by the fluid.
+They do not need any external power connection or an actuator („motor“).
 This saves components in the machine and/or plant.

 The less components are available in a control valve, the easier and quicker it is to service.
 This reduces maintenance costs and saves time during staff training.